metal3-io/baremetal-operator/docs/baremetal-operator-on-kubernetes-cluster.md

 cGFzc3dvcmQ=
 ```

-Paste the encoded credentials in the data/username and data/password.
+Paste the encoded credentials in the data.username and data.password
-Use the below yaml to configure a Baremetal-machine.
+Use the below yaml to configure a **Baremetal-machine**

 ```yaml
 # bmh-idrack.yaml